jvoix/SimpleSodaSiphonSystem/README.md

 Interested in a cost savy solution for good "sparkling"/"bubbled"/"gazeified" water (a.k.a. "soda" water) at home?
 Not interested in [encouraging large corporations nor questionnable business practices](https://www.huffingtonpost.ca/entry/pepsico-sodastream-israel_n_5b7c00d7e4b018b93e97aba2?ri18n=true) ?
 Here is a simple DIY solution using an elegant siphon bottle and a large CO2 tank, following these 3 easy steps:

 ## 1. Buy the parts
 All parts can be easily ordered online (at least in Canada) or even bought at your local hardware store (here at Home Depot).
+### 1.1 Bill of materials
 Here is the bill of materials with indicative prices paid in Spring 2020:
 - **Component	/ Provider	/ Unit Cost	/ Tax	/ Shipping	cost / Total cost (CAN$)**
 - Lead-in Hose	/ www.homedepot.ca	/ $23.47	/ $3.52		/ $26.99
 - Quick connect A /	www.homedepot.ca	/ $6.77	/ $1.02		/ $7.79